Gambling Winning Taxation Rules

 New Zealand does not tax players if they are merely gambling for fun and not to generate an income, so Kiwi’s can keep spinning those reels on the pokies.

-Tax will be due, however, if a player is a professional gambler, meaning he/she has no other source of Income.
+Tax will be due, however, if a player is a professional gambler, meaning they have no other source of Income.

 In Australia, it is the complete opposite as professional gamblers are not taxed as they see it as recreational.